The Helen Hamlyn Centre for Design has launched its own Doctoral study pathway, in partnership with other RCA academic programmes.

 - Healthcare design, in

-generation of a methodological and evidence base for the design of ‘frugal’
+b) the generation of a methodological and evidence base for the design of ‘frugal’ healthcare innovations.

-specifically in workplaces, in the community and in transport.
+specifically in the community, the workplace and transport.

 Preliminary enquiries: to be accompanied by a CV and a brief summary